reactjs/react.dev/content/tutorial/tutorial.md

 * Board
 * Game

 The Square component renders a single `<button>` and the Board renders 9 squares.
-The Game component renders a board with placeholder values which we'll modify later.
+The Game component renders a board with placeholder values, which we'll modify later.
 There are currently no interactive components.

 ### Passing Data Through Props {#passing-data-through-props}